clevelandmusicco/HothouseExamples/README.md

 # Examples for the Hothouse DIY DSP Platform

-The Cleveland Music Co.
-Hothouse DIY DSP Platform is a compact pedal interface for the [Electrosmith Daisy Seed DSP](https://electro-smith.com/products/daisy-seed).
+The [Cleveland Music Co.
+Hothouse](https://clevelandmusicco.com/hothouse-diy-digital-signal-processing-platform-kit/)] is a compact pedal kit for the [Electrosmith Daisy Seed DSP](https://electro-smith.com/products/daisy-seed).
+You can use the Hothouse to easily get your Daisy Seed DSP projects off the breadboard and onto your pedalboard, and / or you can simply compile and flash any of the code in this repo to your Hothouse.

 <img src="/resources/hothouse_front.png" alt="Cleveland Music Co.
 Hothouse Pedal" style="height:400px; width:400px;"/><img src="/resources/hothouse_kit.png" alt="Cleveland Music Co.
 Hothouse Kit" style="height:400px; width:400px;"/>